MarianaPereira7/devops-23-24-JPE-PSM-1231844/CA3/Part1/README.md

 Now, it is required to run the server in the virtual machine and the client in the host machine.
 Since server IP is defined to be the localhost and the application is being run at the host machine, there will never be a connection to the server.

-To succeed in connecting to the server and launch the chat room service, the runClient task should be changed to:
+To succeed in connecting to the server and launch the chat room service, the runClient task should be changed to (this change was not committed for version control, just temporarily changed for test purposes):

 ```groovy
 task runClient(type:JavaExec, dependsOn: classes){